 The Board noted that, since 2005, Oaktree's credit strategies have invested more than \$10 billion across 240 direct lending transactions.
 The Board discussed the Oaktree team's experience across a variety of loan structures, including first lien, second lien, unitranche, mezzanine and asset-backed loans, the firm's focus on middle market companies with enterprise values of \$100 million to \$750 million and the fact that Oaktree has relationships with a mix of sponsor- and non-sponsor backed companies.
 The Board discussed Oaktree's approach to direct lending, including the focus on proprietary opportunities, high quality portfolio companies and a rigorous approach to due diligence and structuring, as well as the investment process followed by Oaktree's Strategic Credit team.
 The Board noted that, in 2016, the Strategic Credit team evaluated 223 potential lending opportunities for total proceeds of approximately \$30 billion and that only approximately 10% of transactions moved to the term sheet and due diligence phase.
-The Board noted that Oaktree has greater cross-strategy collaboration than Fifth Street Management and that Oaktree's other strategies could generate investment opportunities for the Company and provide greater insight into the overall business climate and market conditions.
+The Board noted that Oaktree has greater collaboration between its different investment strategies than Fifth Street Management and Oaktree's other strategies could generate investment opportunities for the Company.
+The Board noted that Oaktree's broader strategies may provide greater insight into the overall business climate and market conditions.